fadden/CiderPress2/DiskArc/Multi/FocusDrive-notes.md

   +$08 / 4: (unknown, always zero?)
   +$0c / 4: (unknown)
 ```
-All values are little-endian.
+This completely fills block 0.
+All multi-byte values are little-endian.

 Blocks 1 and 2 hold the partition names.
-Each name is 32 bytes of ASCII, padded with zeroes.
+Each name is 32 bytes of ASCII, padded with zeroes
+at the end.

-The area where you'd expect to find the first entry is actually used to hold the number of blocks
+The area where you'd expect to find the first entry is actually used to hold other data.
+A count
-not included in the partition map; the 32-bit value appears at +$04.
-The name of the first
+of the number of blocks not included in the partition map appears is a 32-bit value at +$04.
-partition is found at +$20.
-The last entry, in block 2 at +$1e0, is always blank.
+The name of the first partition is found at +$20.
+Since there are only 30 entries, the last slot,
+in block 2 at +$1e0, is always blank.